Camp Las Pulgas

+History

 Gaspar de Portolá's expedition with Junípero Serra and Joan Crespí camped at the spot in 1769.
 Father Crespí named the place La Canada de los Rosales or Rose Canyon, after seeing the wild Castilian roses that grew in the canyon.
 A few years later a Mission San Luis Rey de Francia survey party camped at the canyon and found and were hurt by many fleas, thus Camp Las Pulgas.
 The area became part of the vast California Spanish missions.
-With the Mexican secularization act of 1833 then land became grazing land for Andrés Pico and Pío Pico.
-In 1844 this became their land, Rancho Santa Margarita y Las Flores.
+With the Mexican secularization act of 1833 the land became grazing land for Andrés Pico and Pío Pico.
+In 1844 this became Rancho Santa Margarita y Las Flores.
 Andrés Pico used the land as his headquarters in the Mexican–American War.
-His troops went on to fight in the Battle of San Pasqual in December 1846.
-Ater the war the land returned to grazing again.
-World War 2 turned the land into the training camp it is today.
+His troops foght in the Battle of San Pasqual in December 1846.
+After the war the land returned to grazing.